Airbnb prices could increase throughout capital region

 Arrigo says in EBR the tax would be 4-percent of the rental cost.
 So that means the price to book an Airbnb or other short-term rental platforms like Booking.com and Expedia could go up, pending the legislation.

 “They would obviously be paying 4-percent more than what they're currently paying,” said Arrigo.
+"It's paid for by the visitor.
+It's no different than the visitor pays the 4-percent at the Marriott, the Hilton or the Crown Plaza."

 Collecting taxes isn't new for Airbnb.
 The company already collects and remits state and local taxes.
 That includes a New Orleans Hotel Occupancy Privilege Tax, and a Terrebonne Parish Occupancy Tax starting in April.
 The legislation would require similar occupancy taxes across the board in all parishes in the state.
 The bill is still in the developing stage and has not been filed yet.